Coldcard/firmware/docs/microsd-2fa.md

 "Check Card" validates the card inserted and indicates if it would be accepted or not.

-Use "Remove Card #N" is remove cards from the system.
+Use "Remove Card #N" is remove cards from the approved list.
 When the last card is removed, the feature is disabled and no card will be required for login.
+Access to the card in question is not required to remove it.

 ## During Login